JulianEichen/WebDev_basics/README.md

 - Users should be able to string together several operations and get the right answer, with each pair of numbers being evaluated at a time. **For example, $12 + 7 - 5 * 3 =$ should yield $42$.**
 - Your calculator should not evaluate more than a single pair of numbers at a time.

-### Added features:
+### Changes And Added Features:
-- Maximum length for numbers are 9 digits (including '.')
+- maximum length for numbers are 9 digits (including '.')
-- Floating point numbers
+- floating point numbers